Anywhere Mobility Studio Demo Processes

 Overview

-The STAEDEAN Anywhere Mobility Studio Framework for Microsoft Dynamics© Business Central provides an integrated and reliable framework for creating real-time Enterprise Mobile Applications.
-All full Microsoft Dynamics 365 Business Central functionality can easily be configured and exposed onto mobile devices.
-Due to the integration of the framework into Microsoft Dynamics 365 Business Central, will the familiar environment reduce the TCO.
+The STAEDEAN Anywhere Mobility Studio Framework for Microsoft Dynamics© Business Central provides an integrated and reliable framework for creating real-time enterprise mobile applications.
+All full Microsoft Dynamics 365 Business Central functionality can be configured and exposed onto mobile devices.

-These demo scripts explain how the pre-configured processes can be used for demo purposes based upon CRONUS International Ltd. as the standard demo company.
+These demo scripts explain how the pre-configured processes can be used for demo purposes, based on CRONUS International Ltd. as the standard demo company.
 The supported software version for the mobile process is Anywhere Mobility Studio for NAV 2015 onwards.

 The demo processes rely on the demo CRONUS data.
 The following is needed for most of the demo processes.